Spirals-Team/correctness-attraction-experiments/README.md

 ./src/script/run.sh
 ```

-It will run all campaigns describe above, on all subjects.
+It will process classes in results/java/ with jPerturb, compile and run all campaigns describe above, on all subjects.